zonemaster/zonemaster/docs/public/specifications/test-zones/Connectivity-TP/connectivity04.md

   * 1 NS.
     * IPv4 only.

-### DOUBBLE-PREFIX-1
+### DOUBLE-PREFIX-1
-The IP addresses of the NS are announced from both a larger prefix that include both NS IP and a more specific that only include one NS IP.
+The IP addresses of the NS are announced from both a larger prefix and a more specific one.

-* Zone: doubble-prefix-1.connectivity04.xa
+* Zone: double-prefix-1.connectivity04.xa
   * 2 NS
   * IPv4 and IPv6.
   * The two IPv4 addresses are announced from one large prefix that include both IP addresses.
-  * They are also annouced from specific prefixes that only include one of the addresses.
+  * They are also each annouced from a more specific prefix only including that address.
   * Same with IPv6.

-### DOUBBLE-PREFIX-2
+### DOUBLE-PREFIX-2
 The IP addresses of the NS are announced from both a larger prefix that include both NS IP.
-The addresses of one NS are also annouced from specific prefix.
+The addresses of one NS are also announced from more specific prefixes.

-* Zone: doubble-prefix-2.connectivity04.xa
+* Zone: double-prefix-2.connectivity04.xa
   * 2 NS
   * IPv4 and IPv6.
-  * The two IPv4 addresses are announced from one large prefix that include both IP addresses.
+  * The two IPv4 addresses are announced from one large prefix that includes both IP addresses.
-  * The address of one of the NS is also announced from a more specific preifx.
+  * The address of one of the NS is also announced from a more specific prefix.
   * Same with IPv6.

 [Connectivity04]:                                                 ../../tests/Connectivity-TP/connectivity04.md